 Gray Owl is versatile, and looks great anywhere.
 However, I recommend this paint color as a top choice for kitchens, home offices, or a reading nook.
 Gray Owl is a light, vibrant gray.
 In a room with plenty of with natural light, this color inspires productivity!

-Anew Gray by Sherwin Williams (SW 7030)
+Anew Gray (SW 7030) by Sherwin-Williams

 Anew Gray – LRV: 47 (LRV, or Light Reflectance Value is a scale commonly used by design professionals where 0 = absolute black and 100 is pure white.)

-Strong White by Farrow & Ball (No.2001)
+Strong White (No.2001) by Farrow & Ball

 Strong White is a hybrid color that walks the line between off-white, and light gray.
 I love how light and airy this gray paint color is.

 Here’s how Farrow & Ball describes Strong White (No.2001):

 “This cool white is both strong by name and strong by nature.
 One of our Contemporary Neutrals, the subtle urban feel of its light grey undertones add a contemporary twist to period homes, while staying in keeping with modern properties.
 Pair with Skimming Stone, Elephant’s Breath and All White in any combination for an effortlessly cohesive scheme.
 “View the color Strong White on the Farrow & Ball website here.